xinwenfu/GenCyber/README.md

 ## Lab environment
 We use VMs for all the labs.
 All VMs are tested for VirtualBox.

-- <a href="https://www.cs.uml.edu/~xinwenfu/VMs/Kali-CR-25G.ova">Customized Kali VM</a>, which incldues Armitage and our Metasploit modules against the vulnerable chat server
+- <a href="https://www.cs.uml.edu/~xinwenfu/VMs/Kali-CR-25G.ova">Customized Kali VM</a>, which incldues customized Armitage and our Metasploit modules against the vulnerable chat server
   - Username: kali
   - Password: kali
   - Sudo password: kali